assist-project/dtls-fuzzer/README.md

     > bash prepare.sh
     > mvn clean install

-Following these steps, a 'target' directory should have been built containing 'dtls-fuzzer.jar'.
+Following these steps, directory named 'target' should have been built containing 'dtls-fuzzer.jar'.
 This is our executable library.
 From this point onward it is assumed that commands are run from **dtls-fuzzer**'s root directory.